In this series, Expert Ambassador Joanna answers career-related questions from our readers:

 Transferable skills can be used in many different occupations and work environments.
 They could be natural talents that are refined through work or hobbies or education.
 Transferable skills provide flexibility to move from one position to another, or from one occupation or industry to another.
 Math skills, the ability to write engaging and effective reports, customer service skills, etc. are all examples of transferable skills.

-Step 2: Make a List of Your Transferrable Skills
+Step 2: Make a List of Your Transferable Skills

 The following categories are just a few areas in which you can identify transferable skills: